Imraan Khan

 Imraan Khan (born 27 April 1984) is a former South African cricketer who played domestic cricket and captained the Dolphins.
 He also captained his country at under 19 level.
-He is currently the head coach of the Hollywoodbets Dolphins.

 Khan made his international debut in the third Test of the home series against Australia in 2008/09.
 Khan opened the batting and went on to score 20 runs in South Africa's first innings.
 South Africa won the Test by an innings and secured a consolation win, after having lost the previous two Tests, and the three Test-match series.
 He was included in the KZN Inland squad for the 2015 Africa T20 Cup.